OscarRondon/dotnetProjects/PortafolioSolution/PortafolioClient/README.md

 PortafolioSolution
 [
-	*	Add Mudblazor components to the proyect
+	*	Remove Mudblazor components to the proyect
-	*	Add Carousel for Projects
+	*	Add bootstrap Carousel for Projects
 ]

 ## Todos